-Dece ember 31, 2021 De cember 31, 2020
+Dec ember 31, 2022 De cember 31, 2021

-Balance, beginning of period Share-based compensation \$ 26,007 146 \$ 25,527 104
+Balance, beginning of period \$ 26,144 \$ 26,007

+Share-based compensation 366 146

-Expiration of warrants - 385
+Expiration of warrants 93 -

-Converted RSUs (9) (9)
+Converted RSUs - (9)

-Balance, end of period \$ 26,144 \$ 26,007
+Balance, end of period \$ 26,603 \$ 26,144

 d.
-Earnings (loss) per share:
+Loss per share:

 The calculation of loss per share is based on the weighted average number of Class A common shares outstanding.
 Where the impact of the exercise of options or warrants is anti-dilutive, they are not included in the calculation of diluted loss per share.
+The Company has incurred a net loss for each period presented and the inclusion of the outstanding options and warrants in the loss per share calculation are anti-dilutive and therefore not included in the calculation.